AP Source: Broncos hiring Packers OC Hackett as head coach

 The team this month cleared the final legal hurdle to a sale when a district judge ruled a right of first refusal claim stemming from late owner Pat Bowlen’s purchase of the team from Edgar Kaiser in the 1980s was no longer valid.

-John Elway, who is in the final months as the team’s president of football operations, and Manning are expected to get involved in the bidding as minority partners of billionaires competing to win the NFL’s approval to acquire the iconic franchise.
+John Elway, who is in the final months as the team’s president of football operations, and Manning, who’s lived in Denver since his retirement, are expected to get involved in the bidding as minority partners of billionaires competing to win the NFL’s approval to acquire the iconic franchise.

 The Broncos won two Super Bowl titles in the late 1990s with Elway under center and again in 2016 with Elway in the front office and Manning at quarterback in the final game of his Hall of Fame career.